Yash-op7/Javascript/crash course.md

     - > ### Functions as Objects:
         - Functions in JavaScript are first-class citizens, meaning they can be assigned to variables, passed as arguments, and returned from other functions.
 This allows for powerful functional programming patterns.
     - > ### Closures:
         - A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
-In other words, a closure gives a function access to its outer scope.
+In other words, a closure gives a function access to its outer scope, even after the outer function has finished executing.
         - This is a fundamental concept, especially for asynchronous programming.